sticknycu/crack-bucharest-interviews/README.md

 7. Despre cd, ls, grep.

 ### Microservices , Distributed Apps?
-1. 'what are the properties of a microservice?' -> Reliable, Scalable, and Maintainable. -> dupa business logyc si baza de date independenta
+1. 'what are the properties of a microservice?' -> Reliable, Scalable, and Maintainable. -> dupa business logic si baza de date independenta